Block42World/block42-wallet-unity/README.md

 ## Notes
 - [Nethereum](https://github.com/Nethereum/Nethereum) is used as the .NET integration library for Ethereum here.
 If you already have that in your project, you can safely delete [Plugins](Assets/Block42/Plugins) folder.
 - [Nethereum.Web3](Assets/Block42/Plugins/Nethereum/Nethereum.Web3.dll) is used to demonstrate the difference of using Web3 and UnityRPCRequests in Demo [01-StaticWalletBalance](Assets/Block42/Wallet/Demos/01-StaticWalletBalance).
-If you are not using any Web3 library in your project, you can delete both to save building space.
+If you are not using any Web3 library in your project, you can delete the library to save building space.
+- [Nethereum.Geth](Assets/Block42/Plugins/Nethereum/Nethereum.Geth) is used to demonstrate how to mine ethereum of using Geth in Demo [04-Mining](Assets/Block42/Wallet/Demos/04-Mining).
+If you are not using any Geth library in your project or not mining in Unity, you can delete library to save building space.

 ## TODO
 - Add ERC721 token contract controller